John Duncan (British Army officer, born 1870)

 Major-General Francis John Duncan CB, CMG, DSO (16 May 1870 – 1960) was a senior British Army officer.

 Military career

 Educated at Shrewsbury School, Duncan was commissioned into the Royal Scots on 21 September 1889.
 After serving in the Second Boer War, he became military commandant at Edenburg in South Africa.

-During the First World War he was deployed as a staff officer with the British Expeditionary Force and then became commander of the 165th Brigade in France January 1916, commander of the 214th Brigade in the UK in April 1917 and commander of 60th Brigade in France in October 1917.
+During the First World War he was deployed as a staff officer with the British Expeditionary Force, for which he was appointed a Companion of the Distinguished Service Order in February 1915, and a Companion of the Order of St Michael and St George in March 1915.
+He then became commander of the 165th (Liverpool) Brigade in France January 1916, commander of the 214th Brigade in the UK in April 1917 and commander of 60th Brigade in France in October 1917.
 He went on to be General Officer Commanding 61st (2nd South Midland) Division in 1918.

+He was temporarily appointed as a military attaché in October 1919.

+He was placed on half-pay in October 1923 and retired from the army in June 1924.1923.

 Family

 In 1905 he married Lili Linder.